Still Crazy After All These Years

-All three of these were repeated multiple times in multiple episodes, as were another dozen characters.
+All three of these were repeated multiple times in multiple episodes, as were another dozen characters who said memorable things.

 The first featured Steve Martin and Dan Akroyd who took on the persona of two socially awkward Czechoslovakian brothers, Yortuk and Georg Festrunk, who continually tried to pick up American women.
 But always failed.

 “Never mind” was from the genius of Gilda Radner whose character Emily Litella would pontificate on some subject.
 From the Infallible Wikipedia:

 “Emily Litella is an elderly woman with a hearing problem who appeared 26 times on SNL’s Weekend Update op-ed segment in the late 1970s.
 Attired in a frumpy dress, sweater and Lisa Loopner glasses, Litella was introduced with professional dignity by the news anchors, who could sometimes be seen cringing slightly in anticipation of the malapropisms they knew would follow.
 These sketches were, in part, a parody of the Fairness Doctrine, which at the time required broadcasters in the United States to present opposing viewpoints on public issues.

 Litella would peer through her bifocal glasses and, in the character’s high-pitched, warbly voice, would read a prepared statement in opposition to an editorial that the TV station had supposedly broadcast.
 Litella would become increasingly agitated as her statement progressed.
 Midway in her commentary, it became apparent to the anchor, and the audience, that Litella had misheard or misunderstood the subject of the editorial to which she was responding.
 A typical example: